corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/packaging/code-signing/signing-cli.md

 section_menu: corda5
 ---

+# Signing Packages Using Corda CLI

 You can sign the CPK, CPB, and CPI packages using Corda CLI.
-To do that, perform the following steps:
+Corda CLI is particularly useful for CorDapp developers who need to sign their files after the QA process, when they are ready to release.
+The following steps will guide you through the process of removing existing (development) signatures and applying new ones.

-1. Remove existing signatures and apply new ones:
+1. Remove the existing signatures and apply new ones:
 ```shell
 ./corda-cli.sh package sign \
 mycpb.cpb \